-They are impossible to resist, no one I know has only one melomakarono in one sitting.
-In our house, one batch lasts about 3 days on the holiday season, so I usually make a fresh batch of these honey cookies every week or so.
+They are impossible to resist; no one I know has only one melomakarono in one sitting.
+One batch lasts about 3 days during the holiday season in our house, so I usually make a fresh batch of these honey cookies every week or so.

 How to make these cookies

 It is pretty easy to make these Greek honey cookies.

 Typical ingredients are flour or semolina, sugar, orange zest, fresh juice, cinnamon, and olive oil.
 Immediately after baking, melomakarona are immersed for a few seconds in cold syrup made of honey, sugar, and water.
 In the end, they are decorated with chopped walnuts and drizzled honey on top.
 I make my melomakarona with all-purpose flour.

 Make the syrup first.
 Put the water, sugar, and cinnamon sticks in a saucepan.
 Bring to a boil, stirring until sugar is dissolved.
 Add the honey, stir and simmer for 10 min.
 Leave pot aside to cool.
 (Image 1)

 Pour all the oils into the bowl of a stand mixer.
 Using the paddle attachment, mix oils slowly.
 (Image 2)

 Add the flour gradually.
 Then add the cinnamon, baking powder, orange zest, sugar, orange juice, and baking soda.
 Mix all ingredients well.
 (Images 3+4)

 Using your hands, shape each melomakarono into an oval shape, about 2 inches long each.